Paul Kalanithi

-Paul Sudhir Arul Kalanithi (April 1, 1977 – March 9, 2015) was an American neurosurgeon and writer.
+Paul Sudhir Arul Kalanithi (April 1, 1977 – March 9, 2015) was an American neurosurgeon, neuroscientist, and writer.
 His book When Breath Becomes Air is a memoir about his life and illness with stage IV metastatic lung cancer.
 It was posthumously published by Random House in January 2016.
 It was on The New York Times Non-Fiction Best Seller list for multiple weeks.

 Early life and education

 Paul Kalanithi was born on April 1, 1977, and lived in Westchester, New York.
 He was born to a Christian family hailing from Tamil Nadu and Andhra Pradesh, India.
 Kalanithi had two brothers, Jeevan and Suman; Jeevan is a computer/robotics engineer and Suman is a neurologist.
 The family moved from Bronxville, New York, to Kingman, Arizona, when Kalanithi was 10.
 Kalanithi attended Kingman High School, where he graduated as valedictorian.

-Kalanithi attended Stanford University, where he graduated with a Bachelor of Arts, a Master of Arts in English literature and a Bachelor of Arts in human biology in 2000.
+Kalanithi attended Stanford University, where he graduated with a Bachelor of Arts in human biology and a Master of Arts in English literature in 2000.
 After Stanford, he attended the University of Cambridge, where he studied at Darwin College and graduated with a Master of Philosophy in the History and Philosophy of Science and Medicine.
 Although he initially considered pursuing a Ph.D. in English Literature, Kalanithi then attended the Yale School of Medicine, where he graduated in 2007 cum laude, winning the Dr. Louis H. Nahum Prize for his research on Tourette's syndrome.
 He was inducted into the Alpha Omega Alpha national medical honor society.

 At Yale, Kalanithi met fellow medical student Lucy Goddard, who would become his wife.